Psych 335: Developmental Neuropsychology

 Developmental neuropsychology is a field in which brain-behaviour relationships are examined in the context of typical and atypical development.
 This undergraduate-level course focuses on the structural development of the brain, the emergence of functional brain systems, and the neuropsychological underpinnings of childhood brain disorders such as phenylketonuria, foetal alcohol exposure, traumatic brain injury, and autism.
 Emphasis is placed on the integration of theoretical perspectives and empirical research in neuropsychology with clinical practice.

-Psych 717/718/720: Observation, Interviewing and Cognitive Assessment/ Psychological Assessment Team Activities
+Psych 717, 718, 720A/B/C: Observation, Interviewing and Cognitive Assessment & Psychological Assessment Practicum

 Psych 795: Structure and Function of the Developing Brain

 This graduate-level seminar examines the development of brain-behaviour relationships between gestation and young adulthood from converging behavioural, neurophysiological, and neuroimaging perspectives.
 The objectives of this course are to (1) acquire baseline knowledge of the structural/functional organization of the developing brain, (2) become familiar with major themes and controversies that are integral to the study of brain development, and (3) develop in-depth knowledge of an aspect of developing brain structure/function that is germane to your area of research.